Aravind104/developer-landing-page-project-09/README.md

 # Hi I'm Aravind

-In this project i used below `tech stack` to implement static devloper landing Page
+In this project i used below `tech stack` to implement static developer landing Page

 - HTML5